 Test your methods for keeping food cold before you travel so that you know when to eat your cold foods, particularly if you are taking a long flight or using both air travel and ground transportation.

 Leave metal knives at home.
 Pre-slice your food or bring a sturdy plastic knife that is not serrated.
 Serrated knives will be confiscated by the TSA.

 Consider Your Fellow Passengers' Comfort and Safety

 Avoid bringing foods with strong odors.
-You might be a fan of Limburger cheese, but the majority of your fellow travelers would prefer you to leave this and other pungent treats at home.
+You might be a fan of Limburger cheese, but the majority of your fellow travelers would prefer you to leave pungent treats at home.

-Limit the onion and garlic.
-You will have to talk with at least one person during your flight.
-It's best if you can do so with fresh breath.
-Alternatively, bring your toothbrush and travel toothpaste and brush your teeth after you finish eating.
+Limit onion and garlic so that your breath does not annoy your fellow travelers.
+Alternatively, bring your toothbrush and travel-size toothpaste and brush your teeth after you finish eating.